mui/material-ui/docs/data/base/components/select/select.md

 {{"demo": "UnstyledSelectControlled.js", "defaultCodeOpen": false}}

-To set the value of the controlled Select, use the `value` prop.
+Use the `value` prop to set the value of the controlled Select.
 The uncontrolled component accepts the `defaultValue` that can be used to set the initial value.
-In any case, if you wish to deselect all values, pass `null` to the respective prop.
+To deselect all values, pass `null` to the respective prop.

 :::warning
 This pattern is where Base UI's Select differs from the equivalent [Material UI component](/material-ui/react-select/).